Posted by Drew Estelle on Jul 27, 2018 2:21:26 PM

 Send instantaneous invoices

-Invest in software to help get you paid faster.
+The far more realistic option is to invest in software to help get you paid faster when CommentSold Comment Selling.
 It is also cheaper than investing time and money into laborious administrative tasks that can be susceptible to human error.
 These are just a few of the reasons you should stop manually invoicing altogether.